 Read more about the program in recent press.

 VNSNY Hospice and Palliative Care is part of an elite group that has met SAGECare’s highest level of LGBT Cultural Competency Training, providing our team with the insights and expertise to meet the needs of this underserved community.
-SAGE (Services and Advocacy for GLBT Elders) is the country’s largest and oldest organization dedicated to improving the lives of lesbian, gay, bisexual, and transgender (LGBT) older adults.
+SAGE is the country’s largest and oldest organization dedicated to improving the lives of lesbian, gay, bisexual, and transgender (LGBT) older adults through advocacy and services.

 A wide variety of patients can benefit from hospice care, including those diagnosed with cardiopulmonary disease, dementia, kidney disease, liver disease, cancer, or any end-stage disease.